 HHFDC and its neighbor island partners will use the PY2024 HOME allocation in the amount of approximately \$3,000,000 to promote decent, affordable housing, strengthen communities, and increase homeownership opportunities.
 HOME funds may be used toward: 1) the construction of new or rehabilitation of existing affordable rental and for-sale housing, 2) TBRA, 3) the development of transitional housing for the homeless, 4) affordable homeownership projects, 5) down payment/closing cost assistance and gap loans through county homebuyer loan programs, and 6) homebuyer education and counseling sessions.
 HOME program income may be used for HOME-eligible activities.
-In PY2024, the County of Kauai anticipates receiving approximately \$141,618, and the County of Hawaii anticipates receiving an estimated \$200,000 in program income.
+In PY2024, Kauai County anticipates receiving approximately \$141,618 in program income, and Hawaii County anticipates receiving an estimated \$200,000 of the same.
 Both counties will determine eligible activities in their counties for program income funds to be utilized during future program years in which they receive allocations of regular HOME program funds.
-The County of Maui does not anticipate receiving program income during PY2024.
+Maui County does not anticipate receiving program income during PY2024.
 However, any program income received in PY2024 by Maui County will be used in the county during a future program year in which it receives an allocation of regular HOME program funds.

-HHFDC anticipates receiving an HTF allocation of approximately \$3,000,000 for PY2024.
-HHFDC will focus its HTF solely on rental housing activities for households with incomes at or below 30% of the Area Median Income (AMI).
-After retaining 5% of the PY2024 allocation for administration, HHFDC will allocate the balance to the County of Hawaii.
-In past years, HHFDC allocated half of the balance to the City and the remaining 50% was rotated between the neighbor island counties, on the same rotation as the HOME program.
-However, due to the City's past challenges with the administration of the program, HHFDC will award the entire PY2024 HTF balance to the County of Hawaii, which is scheduled to receive the neighbor island portion of the PY2024 allocation.
+HHFDC anticipates receiving an HTF allocation of approximately \$3,144,833.37 for PY2024.
+HHFDC will focus its HTF solely on rental housing activities for households with maximum incomes at or below 30% of the Area Median Income (AMI).
+After retaining 5% of the PY2024 allocation for administration, HHFDC will allocate the balance to Hawaii County.
+In past years, HHFDC allocated half of the balance to the City, and the remaining 50% was rotated between the neighbor island counties on the same rotation as the HOME program.
+However, due to the City's past challenges with the administration of the program, HHFDC will award the entire PY2024 HTF balance to Hawaii County, which is scheduled to receive the neighbor island portion of the PY2024 allocation.
 This action is intended to provide the City with additional time to build the capacity needed to administer the HTF program, should it resume administration of HTF in future program years, and will continue to improve the overall performance of HHFDC's HTF program.

-DHS-BESSD/HPO and its partners will strengthen communities through use of its PY2024 HOPWA allocation of approximately \$300,000 toward providing housing information and rent/deposit assistance services and support services, and to fund a portion of the market rental unit costs for homeless and homeless-at-risk persons with HIV/AIDS.
+DHS-BESSD HPO and its partners will strengthen communities through use of its PY2024 HOPWA allocation of approximately \$307,914 toward providing housing information and rent/deposit assistance services and support services, and to fund a portion of the market rental unit costs for homeless and homeless-at-risk persons with HIV/AIDS.